 Captains of Za'atari

 Home to more than 80,000 refugees this is the largest refugee camp in the world located in Jordan.
-The director of the documentary Ali El Arabi meets two refugees at the camp who dream of playing professional soccer one day. ">The documentary beautifully showcases how when refugees are given the same opportunities as non-refugees, they can make the best of the opportunities offered to them.
+The director of the documentary Ali El Arabi meets two refugees at the camp who dream of playing professional soccer one day.
+The documentary beautifully showcases how when refugees are given the same opportunities as non-refugees, they can make the best of the opportunities offered to them.

 Born In Syria

-Directed by Bernan Zin, this ">Netflix documentary captures the life of refugee children who are facing the repercussions of war.
+Directed by Bernan Zin, this Netflix documentary captures the life of refugee children who are facing the repercussions of war.
 The film opens with a dingy location with old and young crying faces marked with exhaustion and fear.
 It follows the lives of seven refugee children.
-It is 13-year-old Marwan's words in this documentary that stays with you: "I thought crossing the sea would be the worst, but having nowhere to go is worse."
+It is 13-year-old Marwan's words in this documentary that stay with you: "I thought crossing the sea would be the worst, but having nowhere to go is worse."